green-kernel/powerletrics/README.md

 Only programs that have run are listed as they are the only ones that have actually used something.

 ### Why don't you use psutil
 Because it does the same things (yes we check) and is slower as it adds more overhead.
-We still 😍 psutil though
+We still 😍 psutil though.